maxneuvians/idq_auth/README.md

 Please review the documentation for each module to understand how to best use them in your application.

+## Demo

+You can view a demo in a phoenix application here: [https://idq-auth-demo.herokuapp.com/](https://idq-auth-demo.herokuapp.com/)

 ## Installation
 Add `idq_auth` to your list of dependencies in `mix.exs`: